 I looked at the health care application and then back at my husband.
 "You got a deal, eh?"

 Comments and exact dates of my doctor visits in fourth grade to Alex.Queen@gmail.com.

-This column first appeared in the December 11, 2004 issue of the Manteca (Calif.)
+This article first appeared in the Manteca (Calif.)
 Bulletin.